We all smiled politely at the end of the Flying Dutchmen's 16-game winning streak.

-Hofstra will provide a video and radio feed of tonight’s game, as well as live stats, at the Pride Productions hub.
+Hofstra will provide a video and radio feed of today’s game, as well as live stats, at the Pride Productions hub.

-The Phoenix, under 10th-season head coach Matt Matheny, are 5-13 this season and 1-4 in CAA play.
-The Phoenix suffered a third straight loss Thursday, when it fell to Northeastern, 81-70.
+The Phoenix, under 10th-season head coach Matt Matheny, are 8-16 this season and 4-7 in CAA play.
+The Phoenix had a two-game winning streak snapped Saturday, when it fell to Drexel, 67-63.

 The Dutchmen and Phoenix had two common foes during non-league play.
 Both teams beat Manhattan (Elon earned a 62-56 win in the season opener Nov.
 4 while Hofstra cruised to an 80-50 victory on Dec.
 10) and Kennesaw State (the Dutchmen won, 78-52, on Dec.
 1 while the Phoenix recorded a 76-67 victory Dec.
 18).

-The Dutchmen, who were picked third in the CAA preseason poll, were ranked 73rd at KenPom.com this morning.
-The Phoenix, who were picked eighth, were ranked 335th at KenPom.com as of early this morning.
+The Dutchmen, who were picked third in the CAA preseason poll, were ranked 69th at KenPom.com as of early this morning.
+The Phoenix, who were picked eighth, were ranked 326th at KenPom.com as of early this morning.

-According to KenPom.com, the Dutchmen rank first in the CAA in offensive efficiency (111.3) and second in defensive efficiency (102.1).
-The Phoenix rank 10th and last in the CAA in offensive efficiency (95.9) and ninth in defensive efficiency (112.3).
+According to KenPom.com, the Dutchmen rank first in the CAA in conference-only offensive efficiency (118.9) and second in conference-only defensive efficiency (101.2).
+The Phoenix rank 10th and last in the CAA in conference-only offensive efficiency (100.1) and sixth in conference-only defensive efficiency (108.8).

-KenPom.com predicts an 81-67 win by Hofstra.
-Per the wise guys in Vegas, for entertainment purposes only, the Dutchmen are 12-point favorites.
-Hofstra is 12-4 against the spread this season.
+KenPom.com predicts an 83-63 win by the Dutchmen.
+Per the wise guys in Vegas, for entertainment purposes only, the Dutchmen are 19.5-point favorites as of early this morning.
+It’s the most the Dutchmen have been favored by this season.
+Hofstra is 16-6 against the spread this season.

 ALL-TIME VS. ELON

-Hofstra is 6-3 against Elon, which joined the CAA prior to the 2014-15 season.
-The teams split the season series last year, when Elon earned an 89-76 win in Hempstead and Hofstra won, 67-48, at Elon.
+Hofstra is 7-3 against Elon, which joined the CAA prior to the 2014-15 season.
+The Dutchmen have won the last two games between the teams, including Jan.
+12, when they overcame a 10-point second half deficit to earn a 74-71 victory at Elon.
+The Dutchmen are pursuing their first sweep of Elon since the 2015-16 season.
 Hofstra and Elon first opposed each other on Nov.
 23, 2009, when the Dutchmen cruised past the Phoenix, 70-46, in a preseason NIT game at the Arena.

 THINGS YOU CAN SHOUT ON TWITTER IF CALLS GO DO NOT GO HOFSTRA’S WAY